Twenty-FourSeven/CSS-Portfolio/README.md

-# Portfolio
+# Thomas James - Portfolio

-A portfolio of work showcasing my skills and talents.

 ---

-## A Dynamic and Responsive Webpage
+## Description

+A Portfolio Page that Showcases my Web Development Work.

 - Portfolio shows developer's name, a recent photo or avatar, links to sections about them, their work, and how to contact them.